zxch3n/debug-log/README.md

 Dead simple log utils for debug in Rust.

-- 🦀 Enabled only in debug mode when DEBUG environment variable is set
+- 🦀 Enabled only in debug mode when `DEBUG` environment variable is set.
+You can change the `DEBUG` value in runtime as well by `set_debug`.
-- 🔊 Only perform log in files whose paths match `DEBUG="filename"`.
+- 🔊 Only log in files whose paths match `DEBUG="filename"`.
 Match all by using `DEBUG=""`, or `DEBUG="*"`
 - 📦 Group output with `debug_group`
+- 📤 WASM support.
+It will use the console API

 The output log is super easy to read on VS Code with sticky scroll enabled.